bowenlong1/E-commerce-recommendation/README.md

 # TimeSeriesSplit for time-based cross-validation
 tscv = TimeSeriesSplit(n_splits=5)

+# Placeholder for training data and features
+# Ensure these variables are defined in your actual code
+X_train = ...  # Your training data
+y_train = ...  # Your target variable
+feature_pip = ...  # List of feature columns

 # Iterate over models
 for name, model in models.items():
     print(f"===== {name} =====")